 2 Do not forget to entertain strangers, for by so doing some have unwittingly entertained angels.

-2 Do not forget to entertain [show hospitality] strangers,
+2 Do not forget to entertain [show hospitality to] strangers,

 There were very few hotels in the ancient world.
 Travelers often stayed with friends or people of similar interests.
 Traveling preachers especially needed hospitality from fellow Christians.